Max Bruch: Works

 Bruch's complex and well-structured works in the German Romantic musical tradition placed him in the camp of Romantic classicism exemplified by Johannes Brahms, rather than the opposing "New Music" of Franz Liszt and Richard Wagner.
-In his time, Bruch was known primarily as a choral composer and often, to his chagrin, was overshadowed by his friend Brahms, who was more popular and widely regarded.
+In his time, Bruch was known primarily as a choral composer and, to his chagrin, was often overshadowed by his friend Brahms, who was more popular and widely regarded.

 Today, as it was during his life, Bruch's Violin Concerto No. 1, in G minor, Op.
 26 (1866) is one of the most popular Romantic violin concertos.
 It uses several techniques from Felix Mendelssohn's Violin Concerto in E minor, including the linking of movements, as well as omitting the Classical opening orchestral exposition and other conservative formal structural devices of earlier concertos.
 Joseph Joachim was the main person he referred to while composing and developing his concerto, and it was Joachim's revisions that made it to the final, published version of the piece.
 Despite these modifications to the conventional Romantic style, Bruch often was considered a conservative composer.

 The two other works of Bruch that still are widely played, also were written for solo string instrument with orchestra: the Scottish Fantasy for violin and orchestra, which includes an arrangement of the tune "Hey Tuttie Tatie", best known for its use in the song "Scots Wha Hae" by Robert Burns; and the Kol Nidrei, Op.
 47, for cello and orchestra (subtitled "Adagio on Hebrew Melodies for Violoncello and Orchestra"), which begins and ends with the solo cello's setting of the Kol Nidre ("All Vows ... ") incantation that opens the Jewish (Ashkenazic) Yom Kippur service.
 This work may well have inspired Ernest Bloch's Schelomo (subtitled "Hebrew Rhapsody") of 1916, an even more passionate and extended one-movement composition, also with a Jewish subject and also for solo cello and orchestra.